entozoon/spotify-remote/README.md

 REASONING fOR tO Do ThIs OnE:
 I'm just one guy.
 It's only for me.
 If I have to phone my way into a IP address and auth it every time it turns on, so be it.

+## Troubleshooting

+### Nothing on screen?

+One time, at band camp, `this.serial.write` was just straight up not doing anything or not firing its callback.
+A reboot fixed it